 Some duck their heads and mumble their way out of it, while others completely negate it: "Oh, this old thing?
 And it didn’t even cost much."

-And finally, there are those who verbally bury it, by going into a tedious explanation of where they bought it, what it cost and did you know the store almost went out of business!
+And finally, there are those who verbally bury it by going into a tedious explanation of where they bought it, what it cost and did you know the store almost went out of business!
+So, why reject them?

-Step 1 Stop & Start - Stop second guessing motives, stop deflecting and start responding with a simple Thank you.
-This will probably bring up the discomfort of some negative feelings.
+1) Stop & Start - Stop second guessing motives, stop deflecting and start responding with a simple Thank you, and...

-If some time has passed, replay the compliment (several times?), and let it in.
-Let it settle deep into that place you feel vulnerable: do not try to find this place; just breathe easily and let the compliment settle in (as deep as it can).
+And let it in.
+Relaxed and open, let it settle deep into that place you feel vulnerable: do not try to find this place; just breathe easily and let the compliment settle in.

 How to Get More Compliments